-Located on the south eastern coast of Sicily, Syracuse is undoubtedly one of the most beautiful places in Italy.
-The historical heart of Syracuse is the tiny island of Ortigia, which is a warren of medieval streets filled with interesting shops, cafes and restaurants.
+Located on the southeastern coast of Sicily, Syracuse is undoubtedly one of the most beautiful places in Italy.
+The historical heart of Syracuse is the tiny island of Ortigia, which is a warren of medieval streets filled with interesting shops, cafes, and restaurants.

-At the heart of Syracuse you can find the beautiful Piazza del Duomo, lined with Baroque palazzi.
+At the heart of Syracuse, you can find the beautiful Piazza del Duomo, lined with Baroque palazzi.
 The cathedral is an amalgamation of different styles of architecture ranging from Ancient Greek Doric columns to Norman and Arabic features.
 These varying architectural styles reflect the island’s epic history.

-Just outside the city centre is the impressive Archaeological Park where you’ll find remains of both Roman and Ancient Greek structures.
+Just outside the city center is the impressive Archaeological Park where you’ll find remains of both Roman and Ancient Greek structures.
 The highlight is a cave shaped like an ear where the brutal Emperor Dionysius held prisoners captive and listened to their cries using the impressive acoustics of the cave.

 Syracuse is easily reachable under an hour from Catania airport and it’s worth spending at least two nights in Syracuse to fully enjoy the sights of the city.

 If you’re looking for the best places to visit in Italy, Ragusa in Sicily has to feature on your Italy bucket list.
 This gorgeous town is built on a hilltop and surrounded by other hills, which means there are stunning views both in and around the town.